theorigin/SQLServerRepository/README.md

 ### Parameters

-If you need more control over parameters you can create them create them and add via `.AddParameter`.
+If you need more control over parameters you can create them and add via `.AddParameter`.
 Here's an example of using an `InputOutput` parameter.

 ```sql
 var param = new SqlParameter("@barcode", SqlDbType.VarChar) {